Siddh-456/DFA-Minimizer/README.md

 Two input methods: fill in a transition table manually, or draw your DFA on an interactive chalkboard canvas.

-Step-by-step algorithm visualization across 6 annotated sections.
+Step by step algorithm visualization across 6 annotated sections.
 An animated distinguishability grid where cells flip as pairs get marked or identified as equivalent.
 Live node highlighting on the original DFA graph as each pair is evaluated.
 Dependency highlights during propagation showing exactly why a pair gets marked.
 Equivalence class display showing which states will be merged.
 The minimized DFA graph is rendered with animation after the algorithm completes.
 The final result can be exported as a JSON file.
 A speed slider lets you adjust playback from slow to fast depending on whether you are learning or reviewing.

 ---